BUSINESS RESILIENCE PROJECT

 Connect with a dedicated Business Resilience Mentor who can assess individual and workplace wellbeing and tailor an action plan to suit your individual and workplace needs

 Access custom Business Resilience resources on wellbeing, resilience, mentally healthy workplaces, self-care, workforce transition and trauma informed practice

 Connection and coordination with existing business and mental health services to help support resilience for you and your business

 Engagement with peer business support networks within your local area to facilitate shared experience and knowledge

-Referral to custom workplace wellbeing workshops or consults provided by CHESS Connect as required
+Referral to custom workplace wellbeing workshops or consults provided by CHESS Connect as required *numbers are limited

 Regular communication and check-ins between small business owners and the Business Resilience Mentors throughout the project